jarrodmillman/rcsds/_sources/standard/bash-advanced.txt

 the current directory on whatever non-SCF machine I’m on to the directory *~/teaching/243* on SCF::

-  > putscf unit1-unix.pdf Desktop/.
+  $ putscf unit1-unix.pdf Desktop/.

-Of course you’d want to put such functions in your *.bashrc* file.
+Of course you’d want to put such functions in your ``.bashrc`` file.

 If/then/else
 ------------